Understanding SEO: A Beginner's Guide

 - Keyword Stuffing: Overloading your content with keywords can hurt your rankings.

-- Ignoring Mobile Optimization: With more users browsing on mobile devices, a mobile-friendly site is crucial.
+- Ignoring Mobile Optimization: With most searches happening on mobile devices, a non-responsive site is a big no-no.

-- Skipping Analytics: Without tracking your progress, you won’t know what’s working and what isn’t.
+- Neglecting Analytics: Without tracking your progress, you won’t know what’s working and what’s not.

 Final Thoughts